leonard-thong/SciAnnotate/README.md

-# Deep Learning Model Annotation Tool (dlmat) #
+# Deep Learning Model Annotation Tool (dlwlrat) #

 ## Quick start installation: standalone server ##

 First, please note the following:

-- The dlmat standalone server only is available in dlmat v1.0 and above.
+- The dlwlrat standalone server only is available in dlwlrat v1.0 and above.
 - The standalone server is experimental and should not be used for sensitive data or systems accessible from the internet.